StolenColon/docs.getdbt.com/website/docs/docs/cloud/visual-editor.md

 ---
-title: "About the Visual Editor"
+title: "About Canvas"
 id: visual-editor
-sidebar_label: "About the Visual Editor"
+sidebar_label: "About Canvas"
-description: "The Visual Editor enables you to quickly create and visualize dbt models through a visual, drag-and-drop experience inside of dbt Cloud."
+description: "Canvas enables you to quickly create and visualize dbt models through a visual, drag-and-drop experience inside of dbt Cloud."
 pagination_next: "docs/cloud/visual-editor-interface"
 pagination_prev: null
 ---

 import Prerequisites from '/snippets/_visual-editor-prerequisites.md';

-# About the Visual Editor <Lifecycle status='beta, enterprise'/>
+# About Canvas <Lifecycle status='beta, enterprise'/>

 <p style={{ color: '#717d7d', fontSize: '1.1em' }}>
 The <Constant name="visual_editor" /> helps you quickly access and transform data through a visual, drag-and-drop experience and with a built-in AI for custom code generation.